emmamme/UTutor/proposal/PROPOSAL.md

+#uTUTOR

-#PART 1 - Description of application
+#PART 1 - Description of the Application
 The purpose of uTutor is to help people find tutors in their field of interest, such as a University course tutor, a painting tutor or a bartending tutor.
-Users can find a tutor based on their interests and/or location.
-Users can also connect with other users based on their interests and/or location.
+Users can find a tutor based on their interests and/or locations.
+Users can also connect with other users and tutors based on their interests and/or location through the application.
 In addition, uTutor features a rating system which allows users to rate a tutor and add comments.

+#PART 2 - List of User Interactions and Data Storage

-The backend of the application will be implemented using Express.js and data will be stored in Mongodb.
+The backend of the application will be implemented using Node.js and data will be stored in a Mongodb database.
-#PART 2 - List of user interactions and data storage

 ##Interactions
-1. Three Types of users: admin, user, tutor.
+1. There are three types of users - admin, user, and tutor.
+Each of them can do different things.
 2. Registration - when users use uTutor for the first time, they are required to register.
 Their information will be stored into database once validated.
   1. For regular users, information required:
     - Username